-A quality LinkedIn lead generation firm will offer a start-to-finish approach that handles the heavy lifting and leaves you with a calendar full of scheduled calls with well-qualified, warmed up leads.
-Their soup-to-nuts methodology should include:
+A quality LinkedIn lead generation firm will offer a start-to-finish approach that handles the heavy lifting.
+Their methodology should include:

 - Profile optimization to ensure you’re not only making the best possible first impression, but also reaching your target audience with keywords that real people naturally search for.

 - Network building to help spread your messaging to the broadest possible audience of potential customers and fellow influencers.

 - High quality content production that establishes you as an industry thought leader while amplifying your reach and search engine presence.

 - Engagement with your potential client base that warms up cold leads and creates hand-raisers.

 - Qualification and call scheduling that lets you focus on pitching your products and services to the right prospects.

 Just like engaging any other professional services, careful vetting is crucial to hiring a great LinkedIn lead generation firm.
 Read through their website and content to gauge their depth and breadth of experience.
 Ask for references, and more importantly, query those references about follow-through, timeliness, successes and challenges.
 Ask potential LinkedIn lead generation firms for case studies that demonstrate actual results for their past efforts.

 One caveat here: It’s important to understand, when viewing case studies, that no two businesses are alike, and LinkedIn lead gen results will vary.
 Some niche industries are high volume, and others are low volume, but high value.
 Your results will naturally vary from the firm’s past clients — what you’re looking for is a demonstration of strong performance within the context of the purchasing patterns in your market.